Windshield Camera Calibration & ADAS System

 Adaptive Cruise Control maintains a safe distance from the vehicle ahead by automatically adjusting vehicle speed.

-Types of calibrations available
+Types of Calibrations Available

 The calibration process may vary from one vehicle to another.
 A vehicle may require a static and / or dynamic calibration.
 For safety reasons, it is necessary for a certified technician to perform the calibration service as it requires specialized tools.